Patrick Subrémon

-Patrick Subrémon (born 25 November 1947 in Saint-Laurent-d’Aigouze, Gard, Languedoc-Roussillon), is a French civil servant, prefect from 2000.
+Patrick Subrémon (born 25 November 1947 in Saint-Laurent-d’Aigouze, Gard, Occitania) is a French civil servant, prefect from 2000.

 He is a graduate of Institut d'études politiques d'Aix-en-Provence in Aix-en-Provence, Bouches-du-Rhône, PACA.

 Career

 Patrick Subrémon was from 1982 to 1984 chef de cabinet (principal private secretary) to Édith Cresson minister of Agriculture (1981–1983) and minister of Foreign Trade and Tourism (1983–1984).
 He is one of the persons behind the project Disneyland Paris.
 In January 1984, going with Édith Cresson, then minister of Foreign Trade and Tourism into United States, Patrick Subrémon met Ray Watson, president of Walt Disney Productions and Frank Stanek, promoter de Tokyo Disneyland et elaborates with them the general lines of the project of Disney in Europe.